-Accurate disclosures form the basic foundation for tracking the Company's activities and for evaluating performance, whether this is carried out by current shareholders, potential investors or the general public.
+The Board of Directors is mindful of the fact that accurate disclosures form the basic foundation for tracking the Company's activities and for evaluating performance, whether this is carried out by current shareholders, potential investors or the general public.
 Given the importance of information accuracy and transparency, the Board has developed a Disclosure Policy outlining standard rules and procedures to be applied when disclosing pertinent information.
 The Disclosure Policy has been developed in compliance with the provisions of the Corporate Governance laws and shall be reviewed regularly in line with the best practices and latest CMA disclosure rules.